sdroadie/sdroadie.github.io/_posts/2014-12-28-sherman's-march.md

 client: Anne Rubin and Kelley Bell
 client_url: \#
 category: Web Development
-description: A port of an existing and incomplete Flash application to HTML5 using the EaselJS library.
+description: A port of a Flash application to HTML5 using the EaselJS library.
+Check it out <a href="http://shermansmarch.org">here</a>.

 ---